monadicsystems/monadicsystems.github.io/post2.md

 })->name('snakesforsale');
 ```

-Now we can use the `snakesforsale` identifier in our templates (Laravel uses Blade templates) like so:
+Now we can use the `snakesforsale` identifier in our templates.

 ```html
 ...